nexiality/documentation/quickstart/UpdateNexial.md

 If you have already installed Nexial, here are the steps to updating Nexial on your local environment.

-1. Open your browser to [Nexial Release](https://github.com/nexiality/nexial-core/releases)
+1. Open your browser to <a href="https://github.com/nexiality/nexial-core/releases" class="external-link">Nexial Release</a>
 1. Find the appropriate build or release to download.
 Nexial users are encouraged to use the latest version when possible.
 1. Stop Nexial, if it's still running.
 Also ensure no webdriver or winium driver instance